/By Mazhar Iqbal/

-Sabz Ali Khan, Malli Khan and their brave companions are the unsung heroes of freedom movement in the Poonch region of the Jammu and Kashmir.
+The brave companions of Sabz Ali Khan and Malli Khan are the unsung heroes of freedom movement in the Poonch region of the Jammu and Kashmir.
 They laid their lives against the despotic rule of Ranjit Singh and his regime’s policies of repression, exorbitant taxes and forced labour.

 Located in Mang this monument reminds of the henious events of 1832 when the local people of Mang rebelled against the Sikh rule of Ranjeet Singh.
 At the time, Ghulab Singh was a General in his army and was responsible for supressing any descent.
 In 1832 there was a rebellion in and